 Interested to join us?
 You may make a reservation here.

-The school fees for JC and IP physics tuition will depend on the date of the first lesson.
+The school fees for JC and IP physics and maths lessons will depend on the date of the first lesson.
 Any adjustments will not affect the students who are already attending lessons in the center.
 We will help all students to achieve the results that they deserve regardless of the point of entry.
 We have achieved more than 90% A and B for A-level Physics, 100% Grade 7 for IB Physics, and more than 90% A for both secondary Physics and Maths, which is double that of the national average.
 We are confident of maintaining this standard regardless of the student's existing standard, but we need to be given sufficient time.
 The earlier you join, the easier it is for us to help you.
 Hence we hope to encourage you by offering you a lower rate if you join early.